RSDKModding/RSDK-Modding-Wiki/docs/RSDKv4/Functions/Animations-Sprites/EditFrame/README.md

 ```

 ## Notes
-This function is not available in Blit releases of Sonic CD
+This function is not available in Blit releases of Sonic CD.